 Earlier is best, especially if you need custom music.
-Most bookings are 3-6 months in advance, some even a full year, but occasionally an event squeezes in with less than two weeks left.
+Most bookings are 3-6 months in advance, some more than a year, but occasionally an event squeezes in with less than two weeks left.
 Slots for "emergency music" are rare (e.g. replacing a group last-minute).
 The records are held by a lucky corporation who secured formal gala music just 3 hours in advance, and a father who needed a surprise birthday performance for a party already in progress!
 That one can never be beaten, but to see if the date you need is available just ask.
 Our online form notifies us immediately, but you can also text, email, or call.

 Direct sunlight can also be an issue, so we do need shade to protect our instruments and to stay cool in warm weather.
-If you're unable to provide shade, we have a small elegant backup canopy just big enough for our trio, but the natural shade of trees, a pavilion, etc. is always best.
+If you're unable to provide shade, we bring a small elegant backup canopy just big enough for our trio, but the natural shade of trees, a pavilion, etc. is always best.
 In any case, we excel at making outdoor events both easy and elegant, even at isolated locations.

 Our PA system is also great for cocktail hour, large receptions and dinners, and can scale up for significantly bigger events.

-With the whole song now optimized for violin, this creates a chance to make some real magic – tighter harmonies, much like the acapella and barbershop vocals we also do.
+With the whole song now optimized for violin, this creates a chance to make some real magic—tighter harmonies, much like the acapella and barbershop vocals we also do.
 These can really enhance the sweeter emotions of a song without trading anything.
 The fullness is simply shifted to a slightly higher and brighter register, while the aged wood of the violins we’ve selected preserves the deep resonance of the songs that need it.
 We’re not saying that string quartets are always boring by comparison, but we won’t stop you from saying it after your event.

 Our biggest pet peeve!
 Frankly, this comes from either seeking attention by over-embellishing (not respecting the original enough), or they’re just lazy and oversimplify.
 Sheet music publishers are the worst, typically dumbing down arrangements so the average quartet can get by without much rehearsal, especially when using substitute players (which happens a lot).
 Also, the narrow training of most quartets rarely fits other music genres, resulting in an awkward mismatch.
 Few learn how to creatively adapt their instruments.